Tomoaki Makino

-Tomoaki Makino (槙野 智章, Makino Tomoaki) is a former Japanese professional footballer who plays as a centre back.
+Tomoaki Makino (槙野 智章, Makino Tomoaki) is a former Japanese professional footballer who played as a centre back.
 He has represented the Japan national team internationally until 2019.
-He currently manager of second team and Technical Advisor of Top team Shinagawa CC.
+He currently manager of Top team Kanagawa amateur club, Shinagawa CC from 2024.

 Club career

 Makino was born in Nishi-ku, Hiroshima.
 In January 2012, he returned to J. League, loaned by 1.
 FC Köln to Urawa Red Diamonds, where he was coached again by his former Sanfrecce's coach, Mihailo Petrović.

-Makino announcement retirement from football in 2022 after last career with Vissel Kobe and 16 years from professional football.
+Makino announcement retirement from football in 2022 after ending his career with Vissel Kobe and 16 years from professional football.

 International career

 In July 2007, Makino was elected Japan U-20 national team for 2007 U-20 World Cup.
 At this tournament, he played 3 matches as center back and scored a goal in the match against Czech Republic.

 Makino made his full international debut for Japan on 6 January 2010 in a 2011 Asian Cup qualification against Yemen.
 In May 2018 he was named in Japan's preliminary squad for the 2018 World Cup in Russia.